ALDON94/X_INSTA/README.md

 ## 2.Download Chrome & Chrome Driver

-- Download and Install Googole Chrome & Download The Driver
+- Download And Install Googole Chrome & Download The Driver

 *Note : The Driver And The Browser Need To Be The Same Version*

-- copy the driver to the Script Folder And Add IT To Path
+- Copy The Driver To The Script Folder And Add IT To Path

 ---

-## 3.Write Some Passwords to the Passwords.txt File
+## 3.Write Some Passwords To The File

-- Append The Passwords You Want To Try.
+- Append The Passwords You Want To Try To The **Passwords.txt**

 ---

-## 4.Write Proxies TO Proxies.txt File(Optional)
+## 4.Write Proxies TO THE File(Optional)

-- Write The Proxies To The File...Only One AT Time
+- Write The Proxies To The **Proxies.txt** File

 ---